BERGers – Scottish Primate Research Group (SPRG) meeting – please respond directly to Lara. The meeting is ALWAYS fantastic!

 Dear BERGers,

-The next BERG meeting will be held on Wednesday 16th October in the Psychology department common room (3A94) at 5:30pm with drinks and nibbles provided.
+This will take place on Wednesday 11th December in the Psychology department common room (3A94) at 5:30pm.

 The most up to date schedule is available on Box for details of talks and for information on dates where BERG is not running (here: https://stir.box.com/s/skboejxqbtg8b52aiadnzi07tv0nrsog).